Do you need Montana Bowhunter education?

 You need education to buy a bow-and-arrow license in Montana.
 Anyone born after Jan.
 1, 1985, also needs a hunter safety course.

-You do not have to be a resident of Montana to take this online course.
+You must be a resident of Montana to take the online course.

 The states and provinces requiring an IBEP course are:

 - New Jersey

 - Nova Scotia